Today’s Reading: 1 Samuel 1 & Psalm 67

 When the child was weaned, Hannah took him to the Tabernacle in Shiloh.
 They brought along a three-year-old bull for the sacrifice and a basket of flour and some wine.
 After sacrificing the bull, they brought the boy to Eli.
 “Sir, do you remember me?”
 Hannah asked.
 “I am the woman who stood here several years ago praying to the Lord.
 I asked the Lord to give me this boy, and he has granted my request.
 Now I am giving him to the Lord, and he will belong to the Lord his whole life.”
 And they worshiped the Lord there. – 1 Samuel 1:24-28

-Lord, give me the heart of Hannah – give me her PASSION to be generous with you and her great FAITH to trust you.
+Lord, give me the heart of Hannah – give me her PASSION TO BE GENEROUS with you and her great FAITH to trust you.
 Then give me the strength to do all you have called me to do and all I committed to you.
-I thank you from the depth of my heart for the three wonderful baby girls you have given me.
+I thank you from the depth of my heart for the three wonderful daughters you have given me.
 I will forever be blessed by this gift of motherhood and I commit to leaving them in your hands.
-Lord, give me the strength to let go of them completely when the time comes.
-I love you, Father God.
 Amen.